 Why Ski Cascade Mountain

-Nestled close to Wisconsin Dells, a popular year-round tourist destination with something for everyone, Cascade Mountain is conveniently located in the centre of the state and is even easy to get to from Chicago or the Twin Cities.
-Although its vertical is only 137 m, it still manages to offer runs as long as 2 km, a good selection of terrain on nearly 50 runs and four terrain parks.
+Nestled close to Wisconsin Dells, a popular year-round tourist destination with something for everyone, Cascade Mountain is conveniently located in the center of the state and is even easy to get to from Chicago or the Twin Cities.
+Although its vertical is only 450 ft, it still manages to offer runs as long as 1 mi, a good selection of terrain on nearly 50 runs and four terrain parks.
 Kids 12 and under ski free which, along with the tubing park, make it a great choice for families.
 Wisconsin Dells offers plenty of off-slope activities including live entertainment and events throughout the winter.

 1. Granite Peak